 Gaps in teeth

-In some instances, people with mild crowding issues can have it fixed in as little as 6 months.
-People with moderate crowding can take up to 18 months while those with severe crowding can take up to 24 months.
+In some instances, people with mild crowding issues can have them fixed in as little as 6 months.
+People with moderate crowding can take up to 18 months, while those with severe crowding can take up to 24 months.

 Age can play a significant role in how fast teeth move.
-Teens may see faster movement than adults which means they will have a shorter treatment time.
+Teenagers may see faster movement than adults, which means they will have a shorter treatment time.
 However, some adults also see fast movement and have short treatment times.
 In the end, it all depends on how fast an individual’s teeth move.

-Another factor that can affect Invisalign treatment time is compliance and if you don’t follow your orthodontist’s order religiously, treatment duration may prolong.
+Another factor that can affect Invisalign treatment time is compliance.
+If you don’t follow your orthodontist’s order religiously, treatment duration may be prolonged.
 Invisalign aligner trays are removable and many times, people may leave them out longer than the recommended time or forget to put them back on.

 Cost of Invisalign

 The cost of Invisalign differs greatly from the cost of traditional braces.
 Invisalign prices will vary and treatment costs anywhere from $4500 to $9000.
-That being said, if you have health insurance with an extras policy that covers orthodontics then you may be able to make a claim.
+That being said, if you have health insurance with an extra policy that covers orthodontics, then you may be able to make a claim.

 - Orthodontic issues – the cost of your Invisalign treatment will depend on the severity of your dental issues.
 Minor fixes are going to cost less than major ones.